Holy Mary

 (Sorrowful Mother)

-Madre Dolorosa Sorrowful Mother, a high-relief wood carving, expresses the agony of Jesus through His mother Mary.
+La Madre Dolorosa, a high-relief wood carving, conveys the agony of Jesus through the eyes of his mother, Mary.
 Specifically, the betrayal by Judas, the arrest, torturous scourging, trial, carrying of the cross, and finally the agonizing crucifixion and death at Golgotha.

 The Sorrowful Mother contemplates the seven sorrows of her life, represented by the seven swords piercing her heart.